© Jan Jasper; 2001-2008

 Importance of Realistic Expectations

-it's not that simple: Regardless of your digital tools, you still must manage paper and phone calls, set priorities, deal with crises, and
+But it's not that simple: Regardless of your digital tools, you still must set priorities, juggle multiple projects, and

-tasks more likely to get done just because they're in your Palm?
-Not necessarily!
+for months or years.
+Are these tasks more likely to get done just because they're in a digital device?

 Choose Carefully, Then Learn to Use It